3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: Abstract

 \section{Abstract}

-We study unconventional condensations of two-component bosons in a harmonic trap subject to the $3$D $\vec{\sigma}\cdot \vec{p}$-type spin-orbit (SO) coupling.
-The topology of condensate wavefunctions manifests in the quaternionic representation.
-The spatial distributions of the $S^3$ quaternionic phase exhibit 3D skyrmion configurations, while those of the $S^2$ spin orientation possess non-zero Hopf invariants.
-As increasing SO coupling strength, spin textures evolve from concentric distributions to lattice structures at weak interactions.
-Strong interactions change condensates into spin-polarized plane-wave states, or, superpositions of two plane-waves exhibiting helical spin spirals.
+We study the topological configurations of the two-component condensates of bosons with the $3$D $\vec{\sigma}\cdot \vec{p}$ Weyl-type spin-orbit coupling subject to a harmonic trapping potential.
+The topology of the condensate wavefunctions manifests in the quaternionic representation.
+In comparison to the $U(1)$ complex phase, the quaternionic phase manifold is $S^3$ and the spin orientations form the $S^2$ Bloch sphere through the 1st Hopf mapping.
+The spatial distributions of the quaternionic phases exhibit the 3D skyrmion configurations, and the spin distributions possess non-trivial Hopf invariants.
+Spin textures evolve from the concentric distributions at the weak spin-orbit coupling regime to the rotation symmetry breaking patterns at the intermediate spin-orbit coupling regime.
+In the strong spin-orbit coupling regime, the single-particle spectra exhibit the Landau-level type quantization.
+In this regime, the three-dimensional skyrmion lattice structures are formed when interactions are below the energy scale of Landau level mixings.
+Sufficiently strong interactions can change condensates into spin-polarized plane-wave states, or, superpositions of two plane-waves exhibiting helical spin spirals.